guyradford/engineering-codetest-php/readme.md

 * notifyStaffMemberAction needs content type setting for response.
 * getPreferenceFor could be replaced by new getPreferenceForToday() method
 * ~~I dont like the output split between Repository and Controller~~
-* I dont like the hand cranked XML in the XML Item Renderer
+* I dont like the hand coded XML in the XML Item Renderer, generate with code
-* I dont like the hand cranked HTML in the HTML Renderer
+* I dont like the hand coded HTML in the HTML Renderer, generate with code
 * Missing test case for default Accept type.
 * No logging

 ### Actions Taken

-1. Build a Docker image for php7.4 for dev and ran `composer install` and get the tests to run.
+1. Build a Docker image for php7.4 for dev and ran `composer install` and got the tests to run.
 1. Added email notifier,  notifier interface and tests.
 Passed in Notifier to controller action.
 1. Refactored Controller Actions to pass in dependencies to allow better testing of controller methods.
 1. Creation of models as Mocking Repositories for unit testing as it is not recommended